CovJus01/CovJus01/README.md

 - 3rd year student in Computer and Electrical Engineering at McMaster University

-- I'm trying to learn web development and make some cool websites!
+- Currently growing and learning web development

+- Interesting in learning and growing more in AI and Embedded systems development

 ---